NIME-conference/reviewing-guide/reviewer-short.md

-# A Guide to Paper Reviewing for NIME (Condensed)
+# A Guide to Paper Reviewing for NIME

-This is the abridged version of the larger [Guide to Paper Reviewing for NIME](https://docs.google.com/document/d/1kv4i4v58nnapLwXbZI9jkv3g_4u5Y1Q9Bl8r-HXUH-k/edit?usp=sharing).

 ## The most important question